Code-Institute-Submissions/Thoughtful/README.md

 ### **Site Owner Goals**

-* As a site owner in this busy modern world I want the site to be straight to the point with information easy to find.
+* As a site owner I want the user to be able to note thoughts as soon as the site is loaded.
-* As a site owner I want clearly labelled navigation links and as little clicking and scrolling as possible for the user to stand out from the competition and give the impression that African Explorers are an efficient and professional company.
+* As a site owner I want the site to be clear, simple and beautiful to the eye.
-* As a site owner I want to provide a pleasing to the eye site so the user leaves with a good feeling.
+* As a site owner I want to provide the option for the user to change the colour scheme depending on the users mood.
-* As a site owner I want to provide images of the tours/animals to fire the users imagination and give them a taste of the wilderness.
+* As a site owner I want to provide an option to add multiple thoughts.
-* As a site owner I want to have a scrolling testimonials section of our tours and a recent sightings section to add to user excitement of what could be expected on a tour.
+* As a site owner I want to provide the option to trash thoughts.
-* As a site owner I want the user to be able to contact us via their preferred communication channel.
+* As a site owner I want the user to be able to contact me via email.
+* As a site owner I want to provide links to professional mental health workers for those in need of something more serious.

 ### **User Requirements and Expectations**